Caregivers and Exercise – Take Time for Yourself

 Taking care of yourself is one of the most important things you can do as a caregiver.
+Make sure you are making time for yourself, eating healthy foods, and being active.
 Finding some time for regular exercise can be very important to your overall physical and mental well-being.

 - Take exercise breaks throughout the day.
 Try three 10-minute “mini-workouts” instead of 30 minutes all at once.